 5.3.5.
 The subcommittee shall meet prior to all Curriculum Committee meetings where pertinent items are on the agenda and at such other times as its Chair may request.
 Minutes of the General Education subcommittee shall be distributed by the Curriculum Committee Chair to members of the Curriculum Committee in advance of Curriculum Committee meetings.

 5.4 In order to assist in the regular review, refinement, development and implementation of Interdisciplinary Programs, a permanent subcommittee called the Interdisciplinary Studies subcommittee shall be established.

+5.4.1 Interdisciplinary programs are major, minor, certificate, and graduate programs that combine courses from two or more departments and are not defined within a specific department’s programs.
+Programs that have related requirements or prerequisites in other departments are not considered interdisciplinary programs.
+Programs that fall only within the School of Business are exempt from this subcommittee.
+The Honors Program is also exempt from submitting to this subcommittee.

-5.4.1 The Interdisciplinary Studies subcommittee shall be appointed by the Curriculum Committee Chair and be composed of one faculty representative from each of the undergraduate schools with the exception of two faculty representatives from CLASS, the Chair of the Curriculum Committee (ex officio), and representatives of each of the deans offices (non-voting ex officio).
+5.4.2 The Interdisciplinary Studies subcommittee shall be appointed by the Curriculum Committee Chair and be composed of at minimum, one faculty representative from each of the undergraduate schools with at least two faculty representatives from CLASS, one representative from the Graduate School, the Chair of the Curriculum Committee (ex officio), and representatives of each of the deans offices (non-voting ex officio).
 As per 1.4 above, SGA may appoint at most one student to serve on the Interdisciplinary Studies.
 It shall organize itself.

-5.4.2 The subcommittee shall review all proposals concerning programs that include core courses from more than one academic department.
+5.4.3 The subcommittee shall review all proposals relating to Interdisciplinary programs as stated in the above definition.
 The committee shall make recommendations, favorable or unfavorable, to the Curriculum Committee.
 It shall possess the power to recommend amendments, subject to the limitations on the Curriculum Committee.

-5.4.3 The subcommittee shall meet a minimum of once per semester, even if no specific curriculum preproposal is placed before it, for the purpose of conducting a continual review of interdisciplinary programs.
+5.4.4 The subcommittee shall meet a minimum of once per semester.

-5.4.4 The subcommittee shall conduct a review of all interdisciplinary programs on a two-year cycle.
-The review shall consider enrollment and degree completion during previous two-years, ensure that other curriculum changes have not created a barrier to completion, and confirm the identity of individuals and departments responsible for their maintenance.
+5.4.5 Proposals should be submitted through the usual curriculum process.
+Submitters should notify relevant departments and deans and then send proposal directly to Curriculum chair.
+Curriculum chair will forward proposal to relevant Deans and subcommittees as well as the Interdisciplinary subcommittee.

 6. Representative(s) from the initiating department, school, or other appropriate agency shall be required to attend all subcommittee meetings concerned with their proposals as well as executive sessions of the Curriculum Committee.

-Revised 02/2017
+Revised 10/2017